Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Summary

-Many Dalmatians are born deaf in one or both ears, with as many as 20% being affected traditionally, so they are predisposed to the condition.
-Fortunately, careful breeding practices that look for other traits besides hearing loss in the parents, such as blue eyes, can help eliminate potential breeding partners that might contribute to hearing loss, which has helped lower the incidence rate of new puppies by more than 1/3 in recent years.
+Many Dalmatians are born deaf in one or both ears, with as many as 30% being affected traditionally in the U.S. Fortunately, careful breeding practices that look for other traits besides hearing loss in the parents, such as blue eyes and a patch of color on their head, can help eliminate potential breeding partners that might contribute to hearing loss, which has helped lower the incidence rate of new puppies by more than 1/3 in recent years.
 If you have a deaf Dalmatian, they can still make a wonderful pet; they just need extra training and increased consideration on your part.

 Featured Image Credit: Alexander Hagseth, Shutterstock